solid/webid-profile/notes/pre-final-draft.md

 retrieve the information to fill out a form.

 An app operating on behalf of the WebID owner that wants to read or write preference data SHOULD look in the [WebID Profile Document](TBD) for the location of the `Preferences Document`.
-To determin its location the app SHULD look for a single triple with the WebID as subject, `pim:preferencesFile` as predicate and the URL of a document as object.
+To determin its location the app SHOULD look for a single triple with the WebID as subject, `pim:preferencesFile` as predicate and the URL of a document as object.
 The object containing the URL of a document is then the location of the `Preferences Document`.
 If the app finds a `pim:preferencesFile` triple, it MAY read and/or write to the file as needed if it has the right permission.

 When an app operating on behalf of the WebID owner cannot discover a